Open Access • Peer Reviewed • Since 2010

 What does “CACTUS” mean?

 CACTUS is not a reference to the plant.
-The name is a Romanian acronym for Centrul Academic de Cercetare în Turism și Servicii (Academic Center for Research in Tourism and Services), reflecting the journal’s academic roots and commitment to advancing research on tourism and services.
+CACTUS is a Romanian acronym for Centrul Academic de Cercetare în Turism și Servicii (Academic Center for Research in Tourism and Services).
+The name reflects the journal’s academic roots and its continuing commitment to advancing research in tourism, hospitality, and services.

 Online ISSN: 2247-3297 | ISSN-L: 2247-3297 | Frequency: biannual